SimonDelcuze/rtype/docs/protocol/level-messages.md

 This document specifies the level-setup and snapshot-related messages for the RType UDP protocol.
 Normative language follows [RFC 2119].

 ## 1. Scope
-This memo complements the core specification in `docs/global-overview/network_protocol.md` and details level initialization, snapshot semantics, and snapshot chunking.
+This memo complements the core specification in `docs/global-overview/network_protocol.md` and details level initialization, runtime events, snapshot semantics, and snapshot chunking.
 All messages inherit the common header and CRC rules from the core spec.

+`LevelInit` is derived from the JSON level meta and archetypes. `LevelEvent` is emitted by the server runtime (`LevelDirector`) as the timeline advances.

 ## 2. Message Types (Server → Client)
 - `0x30 LevelInit` — Level metadata and archetypes (Section 3).